JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     0

 This works correctly in all cases.
-Next I'll explain *how* all of this works, but for now it's enough to note that the detailed error message provided when our pipeline failed exposed a rather subtle bug that would, if this code were used in production, have caused a very hard-to-track-down bug at some point in the future.
+Next I'll explain *how* all of this works, but for now it's enough to note that the detailed error message provided when our pipeline failed exposed a rather subtle bug that would inevitably cause problems if used in production code.
+Without such detailed error reporting, this bug would have been *very* difficult to track down.

 ## Better Backticks

-Julia borrows the backtick syntax external commands form Perl and Ruby, both of which got it from the shell.
+Julia borrows the backtick syntax for external commands form Perl and Ruby, both of which in turn got it from the shell.
-However, unlike all of those languages, backticks in Julia don't immediately run commands or evaluate to the output of their commands.
+Unlike these forerunners, however, in Julia backticks don't immediately run commands, nor do they necessarily indicate that you want to capture the output of the command.
-Instead the construct an object representing the command to be run:
+Instead, backticks just construct an object representing a command:

     julia> `echo Hello`
     `echo Hello`